-Use a tube cutter; hacksawing or any other method will introduce chips to the system and also distort the tube, making connections difficult and leak-prone.
+Use only a tube cutter; hacks awing or any other method will introduce chips to the system and also distort the tube, making connections difficult and leak-prone.
 A miniature cutter is essential for this work.
-Cut slowly to avoid a ridge on the inside of the tube.
-We do not recommend reaming or dressing the cut, because chips of copper will get into the system and cause trouble.
+CUT SLOWLY to avoid a ridge on the inside of the tube.
+We do not recommend reaming or dressing the cut, as it is very easy to get chips of copper in the system that will cause trouble.